zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Ella:  That’s really helpful.

 Marty:  Yeah.
-They say that it’s essential that I b ring both warm-weather and cold-weather clothes.
+They say that it’s essential that I bring both warm-weather and cold-weather clothes.
 The weather in McQuillanland is really unpredictable.

 Ella:  Oh, I didn’t know that.